-In today's world, we spend hours and hours looking at screens – whether it be on computers, TVs, tablets, or smartphones.
+In today's world, we spend hours looking at screens – whether it be on computers, TVs, tablets or smartphones.
 But too much screen time may not be healthy for a growing child's brain.

-This is because time spent in front of a screen is time that children are missing out on learning valuable skills and developing their brains.
+"Time spent in front of a screen is time that children are missing out on learning valuable skills and developing their brains," explains Dr. Holland.

 One of the major skills children learn as they grow is how to communicate with others.
 As adults, we take for granted our ability to speak and communicate.
 Children's brains are working hard to develop these complicated skills.
 The brain is wired to learn language from actively listening to adults (which doesn't happen when the child is focused on a screen) and engaging in in-person interactions and conversations.

-"When a child is looking at a screen, they aren't looking at other people," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children’s Health℠.
-“They are missing out on picking up nonverbal cues and learning how to read others' faces."
+"When a child is looking at a screen, they aren't looking at other people," says Dr. Holland.
+"They are missing out on picking up nonverbal cues and learning how to read others' faces."

 While it's understandable why parents use screens to help keep children entertained, boredom is an important part of childhood development – even for older children.